Last Updated on January 17, 2024 by Kari

 Mindvalley brings in a wide variety of teachers.
 If you take enough of the programs, as I have, you will find that sometimes one teacher teaches something different than another teacher.
 In other words, there is no ‘you must think or behave in a certain way’ mentality.
 Some teachers see things one way and others another, and you can choose what you resonate with while you learn.

-Some people hold Vishen a little too high, that’s for sure.
+The truth is that some people hold Vishen a little too high, to say the least.
 I’ve seen some people in live chats acting like Vishen is God’s gift to the world and can do no wrong.
 That’s frickin’ weird.

 But, for the most part, the people who are drawn to Mindvalley tend to be sane people on a personal growth journey – like me – which is why so many of us stick around.
 They are not close-minded.
 They are willing to learn and grow.